-Again, as in the case of anticompetitive conducts, from this information we know the relevant market (affected consumers), which, alongside the price effect (the price increase avoided by the CNMC intervention) and the duration of the price effect (the time during which the price increase would have continued without the intervention), is used to estimate the impact as indicated below:
+Again, as in the case of anticompetitive conducts, from this information we obtain the relevant market (affected consumers), which, alongside the price effect (the price increase avoided by the CNMC intervention) and the duration of the price effect (the time during which the price increase would have continued without the intervention), is used to estimate the impact as indicated below:

-$$Impact{t} = \sum{i=1}^{N} [Affected \ consumers{i,t} Price \ effect Duration \ of \ price \ effect]$$
+Impact of decisions published in year $$t = \sum{i=1}^{N_t} [Affected \ consumers_i Price \ effect]$$

-As before, t is the year of the analysis and the sub-index i indicates the case being studied (with a total of N cases a year).
-This way, the saving for consumers is the result of multiplying, for each case and year, the volume of the relevant market affected by the avoided price increase and by the duration of the price effect, and then adding the results across the different mergers to obtain the total impact of merger control activity for that year.
+As before, t is the year of the analysis and the sub-index i indicates the merger being studied (with a total of N mergers a year).
+This way, consumer savings in year t due to the decisions published in relevant year (t) are the result of multiplying, for each case, the volume of the relevant market (affected consumers) by the avoided price increase, and then adding the results across the different mergers to obtain the total impact of merger control activity for that year.
+We also have to take into account the duration of the price effect, which represents the number of years that the price increase would have remained if the authority had not intervened.
+This will be explained later on.

 Also as before, although the parameters used in the calculation are explained in detail below, it must be emphasised that the values assigned to the price effect and its duration are not extracted from each case file, but are reference values applied equally to all cases.